Introduction

 AI-powered attacks leverage AI and machine learning to gain access to networks or steal sensitive information.
 The deployment of 5G networks may lead to an uptick in IoT attacks as the number of connected devices grows.

 Threat intelligence helps security teams understand attacker tactics, techniques, and procedures so they can prioritize defenses.
+Comprehensive threat detection and proactive threat mitigation strategies, such as behavior-based monitoring and secure coding training, are essential for identifying and reducing advanced threats across multiple attack surfaces.

 Brute-Force Attacks